cisagov/ScubaGear/docs/configuration/parameters.md

 ## OutRegoFileName

-**OutRegoFileName** is the name of the test results file in JSON and CSV that are created in the output folder.
+**OutRegoFileName** is the name of the JSON test results file that is created in the output folder, containing the raw Rego output.

 | Parameter   | Value         |
 |-------------|---------------|